 - Adding pavers or a wood deck in the backyard-Creating an Indoor-Outdoor Space by adding furniture, showing an area for entertainment

-- Painting Kitchen Cabinets, changing out hardware fixtures and kitchen and bathroom fixtures, Changing out old light fixtures
+- Painting Kitchen Cabinets, changing out hardware fixtures and kitchen and bathroom fixtures, changing out old light fixtures

 3. Remove All Clutter Before Putting Your House On the Market